Akash521/Handsha/README.md

 step : To run this code download python ide run this file with or in linux download this file and save  /home directory and open terminal         then type python CountHandshake.py

-   then in command line terminal ask enter the number for count handshake you type your number then its dhowing answer
+   then in command line terminal ask enter the number for count handshake you type your number then its showing answer

    if you want to check more